elifesciences/lens/README.md

 ## Bundling

-You need to have `browserify` and `uglify-js` installed:
+You need to have `browserify` and `uglify-js` installed.

 ```bash
 $ sudo npm install -g browserify uglify-js
 ```

-A bundle is created via
+A bundle is created via:

 ```bash
 $ substance --bundle
 ```

-There are two options available (not-minified JS bundle, bundle with souremap):
+There are two options available (not-minified JS bundle, bundle with sourcemap):

 ```bash
 $ substance --bundle nominify,sourcemap